-The sunstone gemstone – which is at times called heliolite, isn’t technically a gem.
-Instead, it’s a feldspar mineral.
+The sunstone gemstone – which is at times called heliolite, isn't technically a gem.
+Instead, it's part of the feldspar family of minerals.

-One of the most intriguing characteristics of the sunstone crystal is its aventurescence, creating a metallic-like shimmer that emanates from within the crystal.
+One of the most intriguing characteristics of the sunstone crystal is its aventurescence, creating a metallic sun-like shimmer that emanates from within the crystal.
 It gives the stone a unique glow, adding a sense of radiance to the crystal that many feel mimics the warmth of sunlight.

 Generally, the aventurescence is stronger in stones with more inclusions.
 Usually, it's the presence of copper, goethite, or hematite that gives the sunstone gem its glittery look.
 If there aren't many inclusions, the shimmer is weaker, often making the stone less desirable.

-It is usually the aventurescent quality that attracts people to sunstone.
+It is usually the aventurescent quality that attracts people to wear sunstone here.
 As a result, many jewelry designers and lapidaries actively demonstrate this trait to potential buyers, ensuring they get to witness the amazing beauty of the characteristic shimmer.

-Sunstone is available in a range of colors, typically running from clear to vibrant red.
-Usually, the strength of the color is at least partially dependent on the amount of copper within the stone, as it adds a pink or reddish hue to the gem.
+Sunstone is available in a range of colours, typically running from clear to vibrant red.
+Usually, the strength of the colour is at least partially dependent on the amount of copper within the stone, as it adds a pink or reddish hue to the gem.

-At times, the color of a sunstone sample is consistent, though other pieces will have variations.
+At times, the colour of a sunstone sample is consistent, though other pieces will have variations.
 When there are variations, they tend to create a gradient.
-However, you can also find stones with distinct edges between colors, although that’s less common.
+However, you can also find stones with distinct edges between colours, although that's less common.

-Rarely, you’ll also find natural blue or green sunstones.
-However, some sunstone crystals in those colors have been treated.
-As a result, it’s important to be cautious when purchasing blue or green sunstones and marketed as genuine, as the hue may not be natural.
+Rarely, you'll also find natural blue or green sunstones.
+However, some sunstone crystals in those colours have been treated.
+As a result, it's important to be cautious when purchasing blue or green sunstones and any other minerals marketed as genuine gemstones, as the hue may not be natural.